×

 When we asked people living in Russia what life is like and how people spend their time, they said:

 "Living in Russia as an expat or digital nomad can be an exciting and rewarding experience.
 The country offers a unique blend of culture, history, and modern amenities.
 Expats and digital nomads can enjoy a wide range of activities, from exploring the country's many historical sites to taking part in the vibrant nightlife.
 The cost of living in Russia is generally lower than in many other countries, making it an attractive destination for those looking to stretch their budget.
 Expats and digital nomads can also benefit from the country's excellent transportation network, which makes it easy to get around.
-Additionally, the Russian people are known for their hospitality and welcoming attitude towards foreigners, making it a great place to live and work," remarked one expat living in Russia.
+Additionally, the Russian people are known for their hospitality and welcoming attitude towards foreigners, making it a great place to live and work," explained one expat living in Russia.

 Learn MoreGet Quote